-- Mention of a time frame in the definition
+- Mention of a time frame in the definition.

-- Mention of Bowel frequency
+- ► Mention of bowel frequency.

-- Use of Rome Criteria
+- ► Use of Rome criteria.

-- Reference
+- ► Reference.

-- Interactable/ Refractory or Both
+- ► Interactable/refractory or both.

-- Previous therapy
+- ▶ Previous therapy.

-Data was reported using a meta-narrative approach, highlighting areas of convergence and divergence in the findings.
-Meta-narrative review is a relatively new method of systematic review, designed for topics that have been differently conceptualized and studied by different groups of researchers.
-We followed the RAMESES publication standards for meta-narrative reviews.[15]
+Data were reported using a meta-narrative approach, highlighting areas of convergence and divergence in the findings.
+Meta-narrative review is a relatively new method of systematic review, designed for topics that have been differently conceptualised and studied by different groups of researchers.
+We followed the RAMESES publication standards for meta-narrative reviews.15